 course of 1 year, fewer than 1 out of 100 typical couples using the implant will have

 an accidental pregnancy.
-The chance of getting pregnant will increase if a girl waits
+The chances of getting pregnant increase if a girl waits

 longer than 3 years to replace the tube.
 So it's important to keep a record of when